Understanding GraphQL Queries and Mutations in Laravel

 In GraphQL, mutations are operations that modify data on the server.
 In Laravel, we can use mutations to create, update, and delete data in our backend.

-Anatomy of a GraphQL mutation
+Anatomy of a GraphQL Mutation

 A GraphQL mutation has a similar structure to a query, but instead of querying data, it modifies data.
 Here’s an example of a mutation that creates a new user: